isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

  Ms. Umemoto blushed.

  “That's right.
-I find it sad...
+I find it sad..."

  “Why can you stay calm?
 Why don't you get angry?”